Races of Puccinia graminis on barley, oat, and wheat in Canada in 2013 and 2014

 Plain language summary

 Stem rust is a devastating disease that has destroyed barley, oat, and wheat crops in Canada.
 Currently we control stem rust using resistant cultivars.
 However, new strains (races) of stem rust evolve and can migrate into Canada.
-Thus, it is necessary to conduct annual surveys to identify the races that are present to ensure Canadian producers are protected from rust epidemics.
-Surveys were performed in 2011 and 2012 in Saskatchewan, Manitoba, Ontario, and Quebec to determine how much stem rust infection was present and identify the races.
-Stem rust infection was at very low levels in barley and oat fields and absent in cultivated wheat in 2011 and 2012.
-For wheat and barley crops, one strain (race QFCSC) was dominant (at 95.6% and 82.8%, respectively) in both years.
-Other races varied from 2-7% over 2011 and 2012.
-In oats in 2011, five races (TGN, TJS, TGD, TJJ, and TGB) were dominant (7.6-43.7%) in 2011 whereas three races (TJS, TGN, and TJJ) were dominant (13.9-48.3%) in 2012.
-While there were no races detected that threaten wheat or barley production, race TJS is a major threat to oat production as it is virulent on all Canadian oat cultivars.
-Two new races on oat (TNB from Quebec, TQN from Saskatchewan) were detected in 2012, but are not a threat to oat production in Canada.
+Thus, it is necessary to conduct research to identify the races that are present in Canada to ensure Canadian producers are protected from rust epidemics.
+Collections were made in 2013 and 2014 in Manitoba, Ontario, Quebec, and Saskatchewan to determine how much stem rust infection was present and identify the races.
+Stem rust infection was at very low levels in barley and oat fields and absent in cultivated wheat in 2013 and 2014.
+For wheat and barley crops, one strain (race QFCSC) was dominant (at 86% and 100%, respectively) in both years.
+This race does not present a danger to Canadian producers.
+Other races varied from 2-5% in 2013.
+In oat collections race TJS was dominant (at 57% and 75%, respectively) in both years.
+Race TJJ was the next most common race in both years, at 24% and 19%.
+Both oat races are a major threat to oat production because they are virulent on all Canadian oat cultivars.
+We need to find new rust resistance genes to protect oat crops from stem rust infection.